mbroton/chatgpt-api/README.md

 This project is based on `httpx` (uses only HTTP) and uses [Typer (with Rich)](https://typer.tiangolo.com/) for CLI, so responses are looking good (markdown is supported).
 Also, It has almost 100% code coverage unlike other ChatGPT packages.

 ![Long Demo GIF](https://user-images.githubusercontent.com/50829834/206066495-2ed2ae06-899a-41df-8d9e-b1dfc048cfaa.gif)

-## Status

-Currently chatgpt-api is not working, since OpenAI started to use Cloudflare.
-Workaround in progress.

 ## Installation